By Steve Jacobs

 “As a good rule of thumb, a starting amount for personal property coverage should be about half the value of your home,” says Sean Scaturro, CERTIFIED FINANCIAL PLANNERTM practitioner and USAA advice director.
 “If you have collectibles or other valuable personal property, getting coverage for those specific things makes financial sense.”

-Valuable personal property (VPP) insurance is relatively inexpensive, with USAA plans starting as low as $4 a month, and it should be considered just as essential as home insurance.
+Valuable personal property (VPP) insurance is relatively inexpensive and it should be considered just as essential as home insurance.
 Know exactly what’s covered and what isn’t under your policy.
 If you’re at risk for named perils like wildfires, make sure they’re included.

 Ultimately, you want to do everything in your power to stop a fire from happening in your dwelling, whether it’s started inside or outside.